dkitley1975/dkitley1975/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this project
-title: ''
+title: Brief Description of Feature Request
-labels: documentation, enhancement
+labels: enhancement
 assignees: ''

 ---

-*As* - *a user/an owner* of the website,
+## *As* - *a user/an owner* of the website,
 *I would like* Please describe with a clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]